-Cast Drawing - 6 hours per week/3.0 credits: drawing from casts of antiquity.
+Cast Drawing - 6 hours per week/ 3.0 credits: drawing from casts of antiquity.
 Includes for one semester Basic Color Development, lectures in the use of primary and earth color palettes.

-Clay Modeling - 3 hours per week/ 1.5 credits: Instruction in modeling from life and portrait models and Three dimensional design.
+Clay Modeling - 3 hours per week/ 1.5 credits: Instruction in modeling from life and portrait models.